gminero/sftektalks/content/posts/lwc-aura-wrappers.md

 ## Create your Aura Wrapper

 We will create a lightning aura component that will wrap our lwc.
-The only purpose of the aura wrapper component is to fire application events for our other Aura compontent(s) to handle.
+The only purpose of the aura wrapper component is to fire application events for our other Aura component(s) to handle.

 ## Aura Component Markup